 The amount of timber coming from family forestlands varies greatly depending on demand in the market.
-Family forestlands accounted for about 11 percent of Oregon's annual timber harvest in 2007, but only about 3 percent in 2009.
+Family forestlands accounted for about 12 percent of Oregon's annual timber harvest in 2017.
 Yet not all family forestlands are managed for timber production.
 Family forest landowners also manage forests for recreational use, fish and wildlife habitat or just pure aesthetics.